Frequently Asked Questions

 Q1.
 Is admission to Nursing based only on academics?

-No. NEW for September 2018 admission: In addition to meeting the academic requirements outlined below, all applicants to Dalhousie's Bachelor of Science (Nursing) program are required to complete a 90-minute computer-based online assessment (CASPer Test), in addition to meeting academic requirements.
+No. In addition to meeting the academic requirements outlined below, all applicants to Dalhousie's Bachelor of Science (Nursing) program are required to complete a 90-minute computer-based online assessment (CASPer Test).
 Your CASPer score will be used in combination with your academic performance for admission asssessment.

 Q2.
 Can I take the Nursing program on a part-time basis?

 No. The Nursing program is only available for study on a full-time basis.

 Q3.
 How do I know if I am a Direct Entry applicant or an Advanced Standing applicant?

 If you are applying to enter the Nursing program directly from High School, or if you have completed 12 credits hours or LESS of the Advanced Standing pre-requisite post-secondary courses, then you are a Direct Entry applicant.